 Most of my photos are in black and white.
 It was never my intent to do black and white photography only, but for some reason when I look at my b & w portraits, candid and street photography – 90% of the photos are monochrome or black and white. – Even the shots I took using my phone.

 Most of the shots above are taken with my new favorite camera for street photography called Fujifilm x100f and the Ricoh II.
 Both cameras perform extremely well and come with built-in black and white, monochrome and noir filters for your JPGs.
-I normally do all my black and white street photography in RAW and edit it in Adobe Lightroom.
+I normally shoot all my black and white street photography in RAW and edit them in Capture One, which I think is the best RAW Converter and photo editor for Fujifilm.

 Tips on doing black and White Street Photography

 If you want all my street photography tips, in black and white and color, go here.

 Use Flash: Before I got into street photography, I thought flash was a no-go until I started doing my black and white street photos.
 The camera’s flash is a great tool for doing noir and monochrome portraits – even in the day-time.

 Get close: It’s a bit intimidating doing street photography close-up, but it’s really where the good stuff is.
 And if you use flash, it’s even more important.
 This black and white street portrait below is shot with my Fujifilm x100f during the day, with flash.